 How to apply

 All applicants must complete the application form and submit this to the Research School.
-The application deadline is 3 January 2017.
-We have only a limited number of places on our Professional Doctorate Programmes so applicants will be shortlisted and successful candidates will be interviewed at the end of January.
+We have only a limited number of places on our Professional Doctorate Programmes so applicants will be shortlisted and successful candidates will be interviewed.